RajSanpui/LinuxKernelModules/DeviceDriver/charDriver/README.md

       if (register_chrdev_region(490, 5, "chr_dev_region11")<0)
       Here cdev_init is not automatically called in case of "region", so the driver has to call cdev_init and pass file_operations argument to it.

+alloc_chrdev_region
+     ret = alloc_chrdev_region(&device_number,0,1,"pcd_devices");

+     int alloc_chrdev_region(dev_t *dev, unsigned int firstminor,unsigned int count, char *name);

+     dev -> The dev_t variable type,which will get the major number that the kernel allocates. firstminor -> The first minor number in case you are looking for a series of minor numbers for your driver. count -> The number of contiguous set of major numbers that you want to be allocated. name -> Name of your device that should be associated with the major numbers.
+The same name will appear in /proc/devices.